Recordation of Historic Architecture, Engineering and Landscapes

 Large Format photography is the only designated standard for documentations required under the National Historic Preservation Act of 1966, (Section 110b) to mitigate adverse impacts to historic resources through alteration or demolition.
 These mitigations comply with environmental policies like NEPA, Section 106 and have been used as de facto state requirements for other regulations like the California Environmental Quality Act (CEQA).
-If historic resources are impacted by new projects, demolition or alteration, there may be a requirement to document the building, landscape, bridge, etc. The type and scope of the documentation comes down to SIGNIFICANCE.
+If impacts to historic resources result from new projects, demolition or alteration, there may be a requirement to document the building, landscape, bridge, etc. The type and scope of the documentation comes down to SIGNIFICANCE.
 If the building is significant enough to trigger a mitigation requirement, then there is a high likelihood that large format photography will be stipulated as one of the mitigations.
-If the building is not significant, then it may not require documentation and 35mm or digital photos may suffice for local review.
+If the building is not significant, then it may not require documentation or 35mm or digital photos may suffice for local review.
 The National Register of Historic Places (NRHP) has less stringent specifications so NRHP nominations can be photographed in digital or 35mm film.

-What's required for a credible documentary mitigation?
+What is required for a solid documentary mitigation?
+3 Things!

-Effectual documentary mitigations have three core components:
+Documentary mitigations have three core components:

 3.)
 The photos and report must be accessible to the public to be a public benefit.
 Available to provide architects, engineers, scholars, preservationists, and interested members of the public with information on the historical, technological, and cultural significance of America's historic resources.

-The best case (the only one meeting federal stipulations) is donation of the photographs, report and/or drawings to the HABS/HAER/HALS collection at the Library of Congress.
-If a lesser repository is selected for a mitigation project, it is imperative that copies of the documentation go to local and regional museums and repositories and are made accessible to the public and do not just end up on a shelf in a storeroom at the back of city hall.
+The best case (the only one meeting federal stipulations) is donation of the photographs to the National Park Service Heritage Documentation Program (HDP), report and/or drawings to the HABS/HAER/HALS collection at the Library of Congress.
+If a more local museum, archive or repository is selected for a mitigation project, it is imperative that copies of the documentation be disseminated to locations where the information can be found and used publicly and do not just end up on a shelf in a storeroom at the back of city hall.

 What is HABS-like, HAER-like and HALS-like documentation?